weaveworld/Weaveworld/doc/doc-1-template.md

 * **Transformation (prefix `[` and `]`)**: `[`TR <sub>[</sub>PATTERN<sub>]</sub>`]`V
   Uses TR transformation on the V value.
 An optional pattern literal can be given.
-  Transformations are mostly handled by type-handlers.
+  Transformations are mostly defined in type-handlers.
   * e.g., `... w:text="[toUppercase][toCountText]count"`